PurpleMyst/bf_compiler/README.md

 - Compile your brainfuck to bitcode by running `python3 bf_compiler.py --bitcode example.bf`, which will emit a `example.bc` file.

-You can compile your LLVM bitcode to machine code by running `llc example.bc && clang example.s -o example`, which will compile your LLVM bitcode to a readable asm first (which you can read, if you want) and then to a machine code executable.
+You can compile your LLVM bitcode to machine code by running `clang example.bc -o example`, which will compile your LLVM bitcode directly to machine code.
+You may get a warning about a "triple", but don't worry about that. ;)

 ## Thanks To